Section 2

 700 KM to Santiago

-The walk into Pamplona is one of the best city approaches of the Camino.
+The walk into Pamplona is one of the most memorable approaches to a city on the Camino.
 Later on, during your Camino, you’ll learn that walking into big cities usually means slogging through industrial estates and suburbs for hours.
 Not here.
 The approach to Pamplona feels like you’re still in the woods, green, quiet, rural, until suddenly you pop out at a Romanesque bridge.
 Cross it, and just like that, you’re in the city.

 Right after the bridge, there’s a medieval monastery, Albergue de la Trinidad de Arre.
 I’ve never stayed there, but it looks peaceful, a good option if you want to skip the noise and bustle of central Pamplona.